graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the media type in a `Content-Type` or `Accept` header includes encoding information, then the encoding MUST be `utf-8` (e.g.
 `Content-Type: application/graphql+json; charset=utf-8`).
 If encoding
-information is not included then `utf-8` should be assumed.
+information is not included then `utf-8` MUST be assumed.

 A server MUST support requests encoded with the `application/json` media type (as indicated by the `Content-Type` header).